IR1SHM4N/AustralianIntelligence/AttorneyGenerals/AustralianDivestitures.md

 # The Australian Constitution
-Proclamation Declaring the Establishment of the Commonwealth Sections, Patent Relating to the Office of Governor‑General with the Excellency’s Approval

-Adapted into the performance of roleplaying entertainment.
+Proclamation Declaring the Establishment of the Commonwealth Sections, Patent Relating to the Office of Excellency’s Governor‑General with the Adaptation into the performance of roleplaying entertainment.

 ___

 ## Chapter I